 Work related learning is part of the careers education programme and is taught through the PD curriculum.
-Much of the focus is in Year 10 where students take part in Work Experience, the Young Enterprise 'Companies Programme' and a mini-enterprise unit.
+In Year 10 all students take part in a full week of Work Experience which is funded entirely by the school budget.

 3. Careers Information